pandaGao/walkman-service/README.md

 Multiple Platform music api for Node.js

 ## Inspired
-This project is inspired by [metowolf/Meting](https://github.com/metowolf/Meting).
+Inspired by [metowolf/Meting](https://github.com/metowolf/Meting).This project is just a Node.js implementation for a part of APIs in [metowolf/Meting](https://github.com/metowolf/Meting)

 ## Install
 ```bash